Arthur Wilson (crystallographer): Education and career

-In 1965 he was appointed Professor of Crystallography in the Department of Physics at University of Birmingham, where he continued to pursue his research interests and editorial activities.
-Shortly before his retirement in 1982, he was involved in the formation of the British Crystallographic Association.
 After retirement he returned to Cambridge to chair the International Union of Crystallography's Commission on International (Crystallographic) Tables, which were in need of updating.
 He died in Cambridge on 1 July 1995.

-Honors and awards
+Honours and awards

-Wilson was elected a Fellow of the Royal Society in 1963.
-He was Vice-President of the International Union of Crystallography between l978 and 1981.
+Wilson was elected a fellow of the Royal Society in 1963.
+He was vice-president of the International Union of Crystallography between 1978 and 1981.
 He received the Distinguished Fellow Award from the International Centre for Diffraction Data in 1984.
-He was awarded a honorary doctor degree from Dalhousie University in 1991.
+He was awarded an honorary doctor degree from Dalhousie University in 1991.